 “[The original is] totally a cheesy, campy 80’s movie… and I loved it.
 They’re trying to keep (the remake) very similar but give a different take on the cast.
 It’ll be in 3D, so it’s a little more Hollywood.
 And they’re keeping it rated R, which is good.”

 I’m actually a little surprised that they’re going the R-rated route with this particular horror remake.
-Although the original has that same rating – and some would say they need to have the shackles as loose as possible for this to be any good – I expected them to go the PG-13 route in order to snag that teenage audience (although I don’t think most of teenagers will have trouble getting an adult to accompany them ).
+Although the original has that same rating – and some would say they need to have the shackles as loose as possible for this to be any good – I expected them to go the PG-13 route in order to snag that teenage audience (although I don’t think most of teenagers will have trouble getting an adult to accompany them :-P ).

 As for the 3D format Mintz-Plasse mentioned, in my opinion this is yet another film that just doesn’t need to be in 3D.
 It’s still early days and perhaps the story or visuals will call for more than regular old 2D but at this point in time it seems completely unnecessary.